Mechanical Engineering Exam > Mechanical Engineering Notes > General Aptitude for GATE > Introduction: Reading Comprehension

 • The author has a positive disposition toward scientific discoveries in general.

 • The instruments used by astronomers today are much more sophisticated than what was used in the past.
-Astrologers’ have a little scientific basis for their predictions.
+Astrologers have a little scientific basis for their predictions.

 As you can experience in the paragraph above, and indeed in full-length passages, being able to draw a series of correct inferences creates a kind of a ‘net of understanding’, which runs parallel to and below the explicit understanding of the passage.
-The denser this ‘net of understanding’, the better is your comprehension of the passage and the author’s intention.
+The denser this ‘net of understanding’, the better your comprehension of the passage and the author’s intention.

 As you continue to read a passage, the creation of this parallel net of understanding helps you connect better to the author’s idea structure as well as to the probable future direction the author is likely to take in the remainder of the passage.

-All you need of CAT at this link: CAT
+All you need of Mechanical Engineering at this link: Mechanical Engineering

-1. What is reading comprehension?
+1. What are the key components of reading comprehension?

-2. Why is reading comprehension important?
+4. Why is reading comprehension important for academic success?

-5. How can reading comprehension be improved?
+5. How does reading comprehension affect critical thinking?

 Download as PDF

-Explore Courses for CAT exam
+Explore Courses for Mechanical Engineering exam

 Related Searches